 Here’s a few that we think you might find especially helpful:

-HSRC Food Pantry is in Avery Lodge.
+HSRC Food Pantry is in Champinefu Lodge.
 We have shopping style distributions a few times a month.
 If it’s not a distribution day, people can come to in when we’re open to get an emergency food box.
 Income restrictions apply.